 In academic writing, the author is responsible for ensuring that the meaning of the text is clear and free from ambiguity.
 In other words, there is an expectation that the writing will be explicit.
 This is best achieved by anticipating the reader's questions.
-When revising your work before submission, try to think of the questions your reader might want answers for if reading your assignment at this stage; for example:
+When revising your work before submission, try to think what questions your reader might want answers to if reading your assignment at this stage; for example:

 - What does the author mean by this?

 - How do these two ideas (or these two paragraphs) link together?

 - What is the author's view about this issue?

 If the answers to questions such as these cannot be found in the appropriate place in the text, your writing lacks explicitness.

 Here are some tips to help you make your writing explicit:

 - Explain what you intend to achieve/demonstrate.